-Cryptococcal meningitis results in inflammation and swelling of the brain.
-This can be extremely debilitating and/or painful and can cause damage to the brain.
-Cryptococcus neoformans can also cause disease in the lungs and, less commonly, in the kidneys, skin, urinary tract, and lymph nodes.
+Cryptococcal meningitis results in inflammation and swelling of the brain, which can be extremely debilitating and painful and cause damage to the brain.
+Cryptococcal meningitis can be fatal if not treated.

 What are the symptoms, and how is it diagnosed?

 Many of the symptoms are similar to those seen in other illnesses, including cough, fever, shortness of breath and chest pain.
 Other symptoms may include headache, neck pain, nausea and vomiting, sensitivity to light, confusion or changes in behavior.

 It is very important for people living with HIV at lower CD4 counts to monitor their health closely and report any symptoms to their health care provider.

 Your doctor will send a sample of tissue or body fluid to a labroratory for examination.
 Some doctors also request a chest x-ray or CT scan of yoru lungs, brain or other parts of your body.